raydavis/eggshell/README.md

 rails s
 ```

-## LiveReload
+## LiveReload & Testing

-See code changes happening live in the browser.
+See code changes happening live in the browser and look at the testing

-LiveReload can potentially be very helpful for front-end and back-end development.
+- Run `foreman start` in the terminal, it will run the rails server, expose the test and guard.
+[Read more about foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)

-- Run `foreman start` in the terminal, it will run both the rails server and guard.
-[Read more here](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)
+- When you want to see the actual tests, go to http://localhost:8888/

 ## Debugging